SalatielSauer/OGZ-Editor/README.md

 	Adds one or more flat images with optional heightmap support; requires uploading a file using the Upload button.

+	`assetID` either an integer value determining the frame index (starting at 0), or an array [start, end] determining the frame range.

+	`quality` either an integer value determining the image size (5 - 100), or an array [quality, posterizer] determining the image size (`quality`) and the level of color reduction (	`posterizer` reduces the amount of unique colors in the image, 2 = few unique colors, 32 = many unique colors.
+Very useful for keeping vslots below the maxvslots limit).

-	`direction` controls where subsequent images will be added (in case of multiple images or gifs uploaded):
+	`direction` controls where subsequent frames will be added (in case of multiple frames or gifs uploaded):
   	0 = right, 1 = left, 2 = up, 3 = down, 4 = front, 5 = back.

 	`localPivot` is either true or false, determines whether each image will be rotated in its local space, or relative to the starting position.